contactsystems/metropolis-node/README.md

 # metropolis-node

+Metropolis consists of a suite of developer tools that allows for easy integration to best suit your game and user experience.

+The Metropolis Node.js SDK

-The Metropolis Node.js SDK ~ Copy goes here
+The Metropolis Node.js SDK provides:

-It Provides

 * User inventory management
-* Handling & Control of Minting Assets for Users
+* Minting gaming items
-* Game Session Creation
+* Game session creation
-* Game Ownership Validation
+* Game ownership validation
-* And Much Much More!

 ## Installing & Example